rmw/talks/2015/3-ways-js-rails.md

 You've learned some JavaScript and some Rails and even how to connect the two with AJAX.
 But how do you really bring complicated JavaScript together with your server without duplicating code or doing weird stuff to connect the two?
+What's going on behind the scenes in all those JavaScript frameworks?

 In this talk, we'll discuss the three standard ways to connect JavaScript with Rails: html fragments, JSON, and bootstrapping your